How to Satisfy 6 Kinds of Sensory Needs for Kids With Autism

-For children who are tactile seeking, having a bag of items to feedback from is a good idea.
+For autistic children who are tactile seeking, having a bag of items to feedback from is a good idea.
 Encourage them to touch a variety of textures.
 For example, your bag could contain a first-aid crinkly blanket (space blanket), bubble wrap, soft fleecy materials, pine cones, carpet square samples, astroturf samples, feathers, large seashells and smooth, cool stones to feel.

 3. Olfactory: Your sense of smell, so lots of sniffing and seeking new, attractive smells.

 Empty soap bottles are very good for olfactory sensory seekers on the autism spectrum.
 Simply wash out, dry and put in colorful pom-poms soaked in vanilla essence or lavender.
 An empty jar with a few holes in the lid stiffed with lavender is a good calming tool.
 Make sure they are closed good and tight; a glue gun is excellent for this.

 4. Proprioception: Your sense of where you are in space, where your feet end and the floor begins.